Do you feel like your or your teammates’ communication efforts often get misunderstood?

 - Encouraging others to share their input and listening well,

-- Being honest, but respectful,
+- Being honest but respectful,

-- Wanting to help others,
+- Wanting to help others, and

 What are the elements of interpersonal communication?